abhishekkundu25/mru-buffers/README.md

 ### Preview mode

 Cycling uses preview semantics by default: buffers that you jump to via `H`/`L` do not get committed to the front of the MRU list until you actually touch them (insert, move, edit).
 Internal cursor events and repeated cycle presses are ignored so the ring stays stable while you browse around.

+### Pins

+Pins are stored by file path.
+If you pin a file and later delete the buffer (`:bd`, wipe, etc.), the entry remains in the MRU ring and shows as `[closed]` in the menu until you reopen it (via a pin jump, cycling, or selecting it in the menu).

 ## Configuration